Park District: East Central

 - Fall: Construction drawings for addition of six-lane track and playground improvements

-- February: Request for bids for addition of six-lane track and playground improvements
+- Winter-Spring: Request for bids for addition of six-lane track and playground improvements

 - Spring: Contract approval for addition of six-lane track and playground improvements

-- Summer: Construction begins on addition of six-lane track and playground improvements
+- Summer: Stadium closes as construction begins on addition of six-lane track and playground improvements

 - Mountainside Park and Memorial Stadium Master Plan (2015)

 - Mountainside Park and Memorial Stadium Needs Assessment (May 29, 2018)

 - Staff Report to City Council (May 11, 2021)

 - Staff Report to City Council (March 23, 2022)

 - Mountainside Park and Memorial Stadium Conceptual Site Plan (July, 2022)